Coronavirus: India fast-tracks COVID vaccines with emergency approval in EU, UK, US, Japan | DW | 13.04.2021

 The measure forgoes the need for companies to conduct local safety trials for their vaccines before seeking emergency approval.

-The decision came following the world's biggest jump in cases in India this month.
+The decision came amid a surge in infections.
 Tuesday's milestone of 161,736 COVID cases fell just shy of a national record the previous day.
 Deaths jumped by 879 to 171,058.

 Since April 2, India has reported the world's highest daily tallies of infections.
 The latest surge of infections threatens to overwhelm hospitals in hard-hit cities including Mumbai.